Is Google Analytics 4 Worth It? The Pros and Cons

 Do You Really Need All That Data?

-This is where OnePageGA comes in.
+This is where OnePageGA helps.

 OnePageGA Simple One Page Google Analytics Dashboard